Thalidomide changed our relationship with new medicines for ever.

-Thalidomide forced governments and medical authorities to review their pharmaceutical licencing policies.
+Thalidomide forced governments and medical authorities to review their pharmaceutical licensing policies.
 As a result, changes were made to the way drugs were marketed, tested and approved both in the UK and across the world.

 One key change was that drugs intended for human use could no longer be approved purely on the basis of animal testing.
-And drug trials for substances marketed to pregnant women also had to provide evidence that they were safe for use in pregnancy.
+And drug trials for substances marketed to pregnant people also had to provide evidence that they were safe for use in pregnancy.

 The easy, over-the-counter access to thalidomide prompted many countries to improve their classification and control of medicines.
 In the UK the 1968 Medicines Act, passed as a result of the thalidomide scandal, made distinctions between prescription drugs, drugs only available in pharmacies and drugs available for general sale.

 In the UK thalidomide is only prescribed by a doctor under strict controls.
-Women taking thalidomide are required to use two forms of birth control and regular pregnancy tests.
+Women taking thalidomide are required to use two forms of birth control and take regular pregnancy tests.
 Men are required to use contraception when taking thalidomide.
 People who are prescribed thalidomide undergo counselling and are talked through the risks.

 Uses of thalidomide today